whitneyburton/portfolios/students/1608-front/20160923-matt-kaufman-m1.markdown

 #### Lacey

 Matt is an incredibly bright person, but his humble nature is really what makes him stand out in our community.
 He is always willing to drop whatever he is doing to help others, and truly wants to see every one in the program succeed.
 He also has a genuinely positive attitude which is evident in our group retros and in his conversations with others.
 Overall, Matt adds a great dynamic to our community and I’m excited to see him continue to grow in this program!

+#### Maia

+Matt is a brilliant member of our cohort!
+He clearly has the background to be able to pick up the concepts very quickly, but what I really love is his gentle and humble nature, and willingness to jump in and help whenever he is able.
+I feel like I can count on him and we haven't even had the opportunity to partner on a project.
+He's always there with a supportive and encouraging word, and is definitely willing to jump into anyone's code and work through a challenge.
+I look forward to working with him, learning with and from him, and watching what he creates at Turing.

 ### Playing a Part